uniworld-io/developer-docs/docs/runLocalNetwork.md

 java -jar unichain-core -c ./config2.conf --witness -p a86cb4c5ccaee3d598ceead01d33a58387f557b8b57447720cde44b584de5a70
 ```

-Network is up an running now.
+Network is up a running now.
 You can check the running logs at logs/unichain.log and start communicating with the network